Vietnam.vn - Nền tảng quảng bá Việt Nam

-Expensive lessons the US learned from the Ukraine battlefield
+Expensive lessons learned by the US from the Ukraine battlefield

 "This thing would also kill a lot of American soldiers," General Taylor said.

-NTC is a major US military training base located in the Mojave Desert in California.
-It specializes in simulated combat, with a regiment playing the role of the enemy, to help US soldiers become familiar with situations they may encounter in combat.
+NTC is a key training base of the US military, located in the Mojave Desert in California.
+This is a place that specializes in realistic combat simulations, with a regiment playing the role of the enemy, to help US soldiers get familiar with situations that they may encounter in combat.

 The US military is having to rebuild its fighting methods, abandoning the counter-insurgency tactics associated with the wars in Afghanistan and Iraq, to focus on preparing for large-scale conflicts with peer powers.